pyroboots/ingot/docs/docs/trait-system.md

 ```

 **Compile-time safety and feedback**:
-- The `CompileTimeLogging` system emits warnings when values are null/empty, when block states exceed 16 permutations, when a trait is used on the wrong content type, etc.
+- The `CompilerState` system emits warnings when values are null/empty, when block states exceed 16 permutations, when a trait is used on the wrong content type, etc.
 - A full log is written to `ingot.log` next to your compiled pack when using `Pack.Compile(..., verbose: true)` (the default).

 ## Trait Attributes (Advanced)